plaberge/nhlstats/README.md

 # nhlstats
-A C# .NET Standard Library for interfacing with the open NHL Stats API
+A C# .NET Standard Library for interfacing with the open NHL Stats API.

 Current APIs that this library exposes as C# API endpoints include: